Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-Special Report: How Yoga Can Help Your Mental Health
+See also: How Yoga Can Help Your Mental Health

-How can yoga help anxiety?
+How does yoga help with anxiety?

 9 yoga poses for anxiety